Environmental, Social and Governance

 Trans Mountain Corporation (TMC)

 As a natural resource-extracting Crown corporation, the responsibilities of environmental and social impacts are an intrinsic element of TMC’s past, present and future.
-Our commitment to global sustainability and regional biodiversity, as well as ethical hiring and management practices, is apparent.
-In 2022, TMC released its second full report which summarizes its ESG practices.
+Its commitment to global sustainability and regional biodiversity, as well as ethical hiring and management practices, is apparent.
+TMC releases annual ESG reports, which can be found on its website.

 As an off-shore production platform located in the waters of Newfoundland and Labrador, environmental responsibility and stewardship principles are integral to Hibernia’s operation.
 These foundational principles are at the forefront of the actions and initiatives of its operator: Hibernia Management and Development Company Ltd.